luisdramirez/pSF-Toolbox/README.md

     -   `SSE`: Calculates sum of squared errors between measured and estimated time series.
     -   `plotSettings`: Returns a structure of standardized plot settings (fonts, colors, sizes) for visualization.
 -   `/validate-pSFT`: Contains validation scripts for testing the pSFT estimation pipeline.
-    -   `simulate_pSFT`: Simulates pSFT curves and demonstrates how changes in peak SF (μ) and bandwidth (σ) affect the tuning function.
+    -   `simulate_pSFT.m`: Simulates pSFT curves and demonstrates how changes in peak SF (μ) and bandwidth (σ) affect the tuning function.
-    -   `validate_pSFT`: Validates the pSFT estimation pipeline by simulating stimulus and BOLD time series from pre-defined pSFT parameters, then estimating parameters and comparing estimates to ground truth.
+    -   `validate_pSFT.m`: Validates the pSFT estimation pipeline by simulating stimulus and BOLD time series from pre-defined pSFT parameters, then estimating parameters and comparing estimates to ground truth.
 Results are saved under `/validate-pSFT/estimates/` and `/validate-pSFT/figures/`.

 ### validate-pSFT

-This subdirectory contains scripts for validating and simulating pSFT. `simulate_pSFT` demonstrates how the log Gaussian pSFT model responds to changes in peak spatial frequency and bandwidth parameters. `validate_pSFT` performs a complete validation of the estimation pipeline by generating synthetic data with known pSFT parameters, running the estimation procedure, and comparing the estimated parameters to the ground truth values.
+This subdirectory contains scripts for validating and simulating pSFT. `simulate_pSFT.m` demonstrates how the log Gaussian pSFT model responds to changes in peak spatial frequency and bandwidth parameters. `validate_pSFT.m` performs a complete validation of the estimation pipeline by generating synthetic data with known pSFT parameters, running the estimation procedure, and comparing the estimated parameters to the ground truth values.
 This validation workflow helps ensure the accuracy and reliability of the pSFT estimation method.

 ## License